Pseudomanifold/latex-mimosis/README.md

    \
    The options of this package were recently updated.
 The setup has now been removed to simplify the package.
-For the new version of the package, the following options are suggested by @holgerdell:\
+For the new version of the package, the following options are suggested by [Holger Dell](https://github.com/holgerdell):\
-   \
    ```latex
    \sisetup{%
      mode                = match,